sebastiangraz/sebastian-graz-dynamic/source/verbose/2016-07-17-portfolio-redesign.html.markdown

     %p.small = article.data.description
 ```

 It's worth noting in the loop that I'm using HAML.
-In Middleman it's as easy as replacing `.html` with `.haml` at the end of the markup files and Middleman will do the rest for you
+In Middleman it's as easy as replacing `.html` with `.haml` at the end of the markup files and Middleman will do the rest for you.

-#### Layout
-I used SCSS to layout the webpage sprinkled with [PostCSS][d28f6d0d] plugins, notably the [LostGrid][fb5b2234] which was very useful
+I used SCSS to layout the webpage sprinkled with [PostCSS][d28f6d0d] plugins, notably the [LostGrid][fb5b2234] which is a very useful grid system to keep the layouts on point.
-for layout.

-With LostGrid I could do, which would divide the content into four equal columns with a 32px gap
+With LostGrid I could do complex css calculations using a simplified language.
+Below you'll find a code snippet which divides the content into 4 equal columns with a 32px gap.
+Using this approach for layout kept my markup files uncluttered with `.col-` classes — a breath of fresh air.

 ```scss
 @lost flexbox flex;